grandparkla/nyela/index.markdown

 This is a space for unity – where Angelenos and visitors from all around the world can celebrate together.
 Any bullying, discrimination, or hateful acts are not allowed in this space.  **If you are an attendee, and you see something, say something.**

-### The Following is Also Prohibited at This Event
+### The Following Is Also Prohibited at This Event

 * Amplified Noise
 * Outside Solicitation